Sponsor

 Mica

-Mica possesses the greatest dielectric strength and the best resistance to heat. it is mined in the form of small splitting which is bonded with a suitable varnish form to make large sheets.
+Mica possesses the greatest dielectric strength and the best heat resistance. it is mined in the form of small splitting which is bonded with a suitable varnish form to make large sheets.
 The insulating and thermal properties of built-up mica are dependent upon the nature and the extent of the bonding substance used.

 Micanite Sheets